 Welcome to my home page.
 I am a professor in the Department of Philosophy and the Department of Mathematical Sciences at Carnegie Mellon University.
-I am the director of the Hoskinson Center for Formal Mathematics, a research center at Carnegie Mellon, and I hold a Dean's Chair in Logic and Philosophy of Mathematics.
+I am the director of the Hoskinson Center for Formal Mathematics, Dean's Chair in Logic and Philosophy of Mathematics, and an Amazon Scholar.
 I am also the director of the newly-established Institute for Computer-Aided Reasoning in Mathematics, a National Science Foundation mathematical sciences research institute.
 You can read my CV, see a picture of me, or see another one.

 Research Interests

-Formal methods and AI for mathematics, mathematical logic, history and philosophy of mathematics.
+Formal methods and AI for mathematics.
+You can read about my work in mathematical logic, history and philosophy of mathematics, software verification, and history of logic under Research.

 Contact